Generic Name: Ondansetron Orally Disintegrating Tablets (on DAN se tron)

 - Trouble passing urine.

-- A type of abnormal heartbeat (prolonged QT interval) can happen with this medicine (ondansetron orally disintegrating tablets).
-Call your doctor right away if you have a fast heartbeat, a heartbeat that does not feel normal, or if you pass out.
+- A type of abnormal heartbeat (prolonged QT interval) has happened with this medicine (ondansetron orally disintegrating tablets).
+Sometimes, this has led to another type of unsafe abnormal heartbeat (torsades de pointes).
+Call your doctor right away if you have a fast or abnormal heartbeat, or if you pass out.